-The API consumer shall include the "Version" HTTP header (see IETF RFC 4229 [19]) in each HTTP request.
+The API consumer shall include the "Version" HTTP header (see IETF RFC 4229 [19]) in each HTTP request, excluding the version information retrieval requests specified in clause 9.3 where the "Version" header may be omitted.
 The "Version" header shall contain the three version identifier fields (MAJOR.MINOR.PATCH) indicating the API version the API consumer intends to use.
 The "impl" version parameter may be provided, indicating the version of the API producer implementation that the API consumer intends to use.